richardlau/adoptium.infrastructurewiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure.md

 To achieve this, we need people to help us maintain the infrastructure, tools and systems we use and rely on.
 If this is something you'd like to get involed with, this document provides an overview of how to get started.

-Please start by read the the [AdoptOpenJDK Infrastructure Onboarding Guide](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/ONBOARDING.md) in the AdoptOpenJDK Infrastructure repository at github.com.
+If you want to get involved, the [Get Involved](https://adoptopenjdk.net/getinvolved.html) article in the AdoptOpenJDK blog is a good place to start.
+Also, you should read the the [AdoptOpenJDK Infrastructure Onboarding Guide](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/ONBOARDING.md) in the AdoptOpenJDK Infrastructure repository at github.com.

+I've described other things you need to know and do below.

 # The AdoptOpenJDK Infrastructure GitHub repository